leozhangcs/leozhangcs.github.io/index.md

 ### News
+- [Oct-24] I have joined the editorial team of __IEEE Transactions on Multimedia__ as an associate editor.
+Please submit your good works!

-- [Aug-24] Our new work __DarkSAM: Fooling Segment Anything Model to Segment Nothing__ has been accepted by the Thirty-eighth _Annual Conference on Neural Information Processing Systems (NeurIPS 2024)_!
+- [Sep-24] Our new work __DarkSAM: Fooling Segment Anything Model to Segment Nothing__ has been accepted by the Thirty-eighth _Annual Conference on Neural Information Processing Systems (NeurIPS 2024)_!
 Congrats, Ziqi!

 - [Aug-24] Our new work __Stealing Watermarks of Large Language Models via Mixed Integer Programming__ has been accepted by the 2024 _Annual Computer Security Applications Conference (ACSAC 2024)_!
 Congrats, Zhaoxi and Xiaomei!